-Another medicine called metformin (Glucophage) works by helping insulin to work better on the body’s cells and should always be taken with food.
+Another commonly used medication called metformin helps insulin to work better on the body’s cells and should always be taken with food.
 This is often the first medication a patient receives in their regimen.

 If you have an alcoholic drink, be sure to check your blood sugar before you go to bed, as alcohol can affect the swings in your glucose.
 Remember, alcohol is also empty calories, possibly adding weight to the scale.
 Instead, when at a party try a spritzer made with lime juice, soda water, and a twist.

 Don't Put It Off: Add Years to Your Life